ester-tsai/Ester-Tsai-Shopify-Data-Science-Intern-Challenge.github.io/index.md

 ### (c) What product was ordered the most by customers in Germany?
 ANSWER: Boston Crab Meat

+Logic:
-Logic: The product that was ordered the most (i.e. largest total quantity) by customers in Germany has a ProductID of 40, so I will identify the product with a ProductID of 40.
+1. Identify the product that was ordered the most (i.e. largest total quantity) by customers in Germany.
+The product has a ProductID of 40.
+2. Find the name of the product with a ProductID of 40.

 ```markdown
 SELECT ProductName FROM Products